 With content duplication, one thing is quite obvious: It’s not allowed by search engines and it’ll end up putting your website’s SEO in great peril.

-Having said that, there are two types of content duplication issues every webmaster should check for: external duplication and internal duplication.
+Having said that, there are two types of content duplication issues every webmaster should check: external duplication and internal duplication.

 External duplication is when you copy the content from a third-party website and put it on yours — verbatim and without any citation or reference to the source at all.
 This is the most critical form of plagiarism and you can hardly save your site from getting penalized if it houses duplicate content that belongs to other sites.